gregorwolf/SAP-NPM-API-collection/apis/ux-specification/README.md

 - importProjectSchema: imports information from the app and generates all schemas but no JSON configuration files.
 - getApiVersion: returns the given API version.
 The API version starts with 1 and will only be increased in case of incompatible changes where the consumption layer must react on.

+When calling any API function you may pass a logger instance for collecting any messages.
+The interface of your logger must fit to the ExtensionLogger definition.
+If no logger is passed, the output channel for messages is the console.

 ## Constraints

 The definitions and functions do not handle the OData annotations of the SAP Fiori Element templates.